Skip to content

 Tests are run with the visivo test command (docs).

-The combination of python based boolean statements and access to all trace data makes it super fast all while enabling complex assertions about your data.
+The combination of Python expressions and direct access to every insight's resolved data makes tests fast to write while still allowing complex assertions about your data.

 Example